-FREQUENTLY ASKED QUESTIONS (FAQ) ABOUT ACADEMIC CLINICAL STUDIES SINCE COVID-19 MEASURES WERE TAKEN
+FREQUENTLY ASKED QUESTIONS (FAQ) ABOUT ACADEMIC CLINICAL STUDIES SINCE THE IMPOSED MEASURES BECAUSE OF COVID-19 WERE ADJUSTED

 With regard to these guidelines, we received many questions from investigators about their academic trials and the actions to be taken.
-The most frequently asked questions are summarized in the following document: FAQ about academic studies during the COVID-19 pandemic.
+The most frequently asked questions are summarized in the following document: FAQ about academic studies during the COVID-19 pandemic (version 2.1 dd.
+14MAY2020).
 Please carefully follow the guidelines described in this document.

 The HIRUZ Clinical Trial Unit (CTU) is recognized for its expertise in the support and advice in submissions and monitoring of academic clinical research projects.
 Investigator-initiated academic clinical research is defined as research for which a (university) hospital, university or an authorized organization acts as sponsor.
 This means that this particular institution has the full responsibility over the design, set-up, management and safety of the clinical experiment.
 In addition, the sponsor owns the study results and has the right to publish them freely.
 The definition of investigator-initiated research does not exclude that the institution receives support in order to execute the study (e.g. financial support, free medication, statistical support, CRF creation, personnel…).